Lagos Tanker Explosion: Apostle Suleiman prophecy on certain “danger dates” surface online - INFORMATION NIGERIA

-Following the fatal accident that occurred on the Otedola Bride, Lagos Ibadan express, a recording of some new prophecies by Apostle Suleiman has gone viral on social media.
+A recording of some new prophecies by Apostle Suleiman has gone viral on social media following the fatal accident that occurred yesterday.

 In the viral piece, the dates “23rd of June, Saturday, 28th of June, 12th of July, 3oth of July, 11th of August.” were noted and this warning followed “Don’t travel outside Lagos and into Lagos….”